 Sure, it mixes upper- and lower-case letters, numbers and special characters, like you’re often advised to do when creating a password for a new account.
-And yet a hacker could crack it using a dictionary attack in an hour or two.
-“Challenger” is a common base word, and the modifications are too simplistic to fool most hackers.
+And yet a hacker could quickly crack it using a dictionary attack (see below).
+“Challenger” is a common base word, and the modifications are fairly simplistic.

 Therefore, your goal is to create a password that will be difficult for a hacker with a powerful computer to crack, while also being simple enough to memorize.

 A password is a way to confirm a user has permission to access an account or device.
 When you create a new account with an online service, the password you create is passed through a special algorithm (a cryptographic hash function(new window)) and converted into a seemingly random string of letters and numbers, known as a hash.
 That way, if the user database is ever leaked or breached, plaintext passwords are not exposed.
 The next time you enter your password to log in to your account, the password is again converted to a hash and compared to the hash in the database.
 If it matches, you get access to your account.

-Data breaches have become common, and hackers often get their hands on a big database of hashes.
+Data breaches(new window) have become common, and hackers often get their hands on a big database of hashes.
 To convert the hashes to plaintext passwords, all they have to do is run different passwords through the hash function and see if the hashes match.
 A powerful computer can test billions of character combinations per second.